SaraPodvorec/basic_webshop_app/README.md

-# Basic WebShop App
+# Basic WebShop App with ToyShop theme

-A simple web application built with Express and EJS as part of a web programming lab assignment.
+A simple web application built with Express and EJS as part of the course "Software Development for the Web" at the Faculty of Electrical Engineering and Computing, University of Zagreb.

 ## Features